#1. What are the current policies for handling sexual misconduct on campus?

 #12 Are faculty & staff trained about these issues?

 Faculty and staff receive training annually about recognizing and reporting sexual misconduct from the Director of Student Affairs.
-Now we are partnering with a local sexual assault prevention and resource non-profit, the Laurel Center, to provide ongoing education to faculty and staff.
+We are partnering with a local sexual assault prevention and resource non-profit, the Laurel Center, to provide ongoing education to faculty and staff.
 It is our aim to train every member of the faculty and staff to understand what constitutes sexual misconduct, to recognize possible signs of sexual misconduct, and how to promptly report or aid a student in reporting an incident of sexual misconduct.

 #13 Is counseling available on campus?